theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/1_factory_method/Factory Method.md

 译:

 :zap: The Factory Method separates product construction code from the code that actually uses the product.
-Therefore it's easier to extend the product construction code independently from the rest of the code.
+Therefore it's easier to extend the product construction code independently of the rest of the code.
 译:

 For example, to add a new product type to the app, you'll only need to create a new creator subclass and override the